 Taipei is a great and vibrant city with a ton of things to do whether it’s your first visit or a regular weekend destination, but there’s a lot to see outside of Taipei.
 Instead of starting off in Taipei, this list of things to do in Taiwan starts off in its second major city down south in Kaohsiung.
 It’s just 1.5-2 hours away from Taipei by High Speed Rail (HSR) of course, but why not fly directly to Kaohsiung’s Airport KHH and start your journey from there instead for a more interesting journey?

-This post and video was created in partnership with Scoot who have challenged me to uncover the lesser known sights that you can find in Taiwan.
-Scoot flies to Taipei several times a day and 4 times weekly to Kaohsiung, so consider an Open Jaw multi-city route so you can spend more time explore Taiwan thoroughly.
+This post and video were created in partnership with Scoot who have challenged me to uncover the lesser-known sights that you can find in Taiwan.
+Scoot flies to Taipei several times a day and 4 times weekly to Kaohsiung, so consider an Open Jaw multi-city route so you can spend more time exploring Taiwan thoroughly.

 - Vanaheim: Glamping in a mangrove swamp

 - Guanziling: Bathe in super rare mud hot springs